giggl/giggl_sokudo/README.md

         connection.send(handler.op, [23, "my string value", 56.454546]); // CORRECT
       ```
       Also note that **At the moment** there is a string length limitation of 2^16-1 due to the fact the string length has to be encoded with the message payload.
-    Otherwise there are no limiations or required steps besides that both client and server need to agree to the method of GPACK, further you should pass the options property: `preferGpack: true` to both server and client which can shorten handshake time.
+    Otherwise there are no limitations or required steps besides that both client and server need to agree to the method of GPACK, further you should pass the options property: `preferGpack: true` to both server and client which can shorten handshake time.

 ## API